Hurricanes vs. Panthers: Betting Trends, Odds, Advanced Stats - Stanley Cup Semifinals Game 1

 Hurricanes Betting Insights

-- The Hurricanes have put together a 51-25 record when favored on the moneyline this season.
+- The Hurricanes have a 51-25 record when listed as a moneyline favorite this season.

 Hurricanes vs Panthers Additional Info